spencerkclark/faceted/README.md

 `bbox_inches='tight'` when saving the figure, and enables you to make sure that your figures are *exactly* the dimensions you need for your use.

+I intend to keep the scope of this project quite limited.
+With the exception of adding support for two other natural types of dimensionally constrained figures ([#15](https://github.com/spencerkclark/faceted/issues/15)), I do not plan on adding any more features to this library.
+I want the results it produces to remain extremely easy to understand and control.
+For more complicated figure layouts, e.g. multiple panels with different sizes and aspect ratios, and a more magical approach to setting figure boundary padding and between-panel spacing, a library potentially worth checking out is [proplot](https://github.com/lukelbd/proplot).
+I have not tried it out personally; however, the "smart tight layout" feature it advertises sounds like a more automated attempt at solving some of the same problems addressed by this library.

 For information on how to use `faceted`, see the documentation: https://faceted.readthedocs.io/en/latest/.